 A notable ruler of the Gupta empire, Samudragupta Maurya ruled ancient India during the Gupta era.
-Chandragupta I was Samudragupta’s father, and Queen Kumaradevi was his mother.
-The inscriptions on the Allahabad Pillar describe Samudragupta as a great warrior who substantially enhanced his dynasty’s political authority.
+Samudragupta’s father was Chandragupta 1 and Queen Kumaradevi was his mother.
+The inscriptions on the Allahabad Pillar describe Samudragupta as a great warrior who substantially enhanced the Gupta dynasty’s political authority.

-In this blog, we provide you with information about Samudra Gupta (335/336-375 CE) of the Gupta Dynasty which will be helpful for UPSC exam preparation.
+In this blog, we provide you with information about Samudra Gupta (335 to 375 CE) of the Gupta Dynasty which will be helpful for UPSC exam preparation.

-If you have wondered how was Samudragupta Maurya a bold and great conqueror, It is important to know that Samudragupta was a bold and great conqueror due to his defeat of all the rulers of his time.
-He expanded his empire from the Brahmaputra in the east to Yamuna and Chambal in the west to the Himalayas in the north to the Narmada in the south.
-His bravery and generalship earned him the title ‘Napoleon of India’.
+If you have wondered how was Samudragupta Maurya a bold and great conqueror, it is important to know that Samudragupta was a bold and great conqueror due to his defeat of all the rulers of his time.
+Moreover, he expanded his empire from the Brahmaputra in the east to Yamuna and Chambal in the west to the Himalayas in the north to the Narmada in the south.
+Samudragupta’s bravery and generalship earned him the title ‘Napoleon of India’.

 Who wrote Samudragupta’s Prashasti?

 Harishena composed Samudragupta’s Prashasti or Allahabad pillar Inscription.
-During the reign of King Samudragupta, he was a court poet.
+Moreover, Harishena was the court poet during Samudragupta’s reign.
 A few things you should know about Prayag Prashati:

-- Asoka erected the Pillar six centuries before Samudragupta.
+- Ashoka erected the Pillar six centuries before Samudragupta.

-- This inscription mentions Samudra Gupta’s victory over nine northern kings and twelve southern kings, resulting in the subjugation of all Atavika states.
+- The inscription mentions Samudra Gupta’s victory over nine northern kings and twelve southern kings, thus resulting in the subjugation of all Atavika states.

 Coins by Samudragupta

 Coins by Samudragupta provide a glimpse into his life and works.
-A total of six different types of gold coins were minted by Samudragupta:
+Moreover, a total of six different types of gold coins were minted by Samudragupta:

 - Ashwamedha type coins